padok-team/dojo-devops/06-Cleaning/README.md

 All your infrastructure is gone 🪦

 Easy to deploy, easy to destroy.
-That's why IaC is so powerfull.
+That's why IaC is so powerful.

 ```
  _____  _     _____   _____ _      ____